YHRen/NGFP/reports/ADRP_multi_train300k.md

-# Comparing Testing MSE with baseline model
+# Comparing NFP with a baseline model on regression tasks

-note: baseline model is using traditional fingerprint and a NN model.
+The regression task is to predict the docking score of molecues on various sites of the target protein ADRP.
+Different from Neural Fingerprint (NFP) the baseline model uses traditional fingerprint to encode a molecue followed by a NN model.
+The baseline model results are provided by the team member Xuefeng (ANL).

-### MSE  :arrow_down:
+### MSE (the lower the better)  :arrow_down:

 target             | baseline | NFP    |
 |------------------|----------|--------|
 |ADRP-ADPR_pocket1 | 0.69     | 0.6180 |